top of page

 Structured Browsing

-Offers multiple entry points while controlling information density to support exploration without overwhelming users.
+Support multiple entry points while keeping information density controlled.

 图标4.png